-You have an open invitation to visit Benton and the surrounding area.
-See what this region has to offer in terms of beauty; business opportunities; and a family-oriented, slower-paced way of life.
+There is always an open invitation to visit Benton and the surrounding area.
+See what the region has to offer in terms of beauty, business opportunities, and a family-oriented, slower-paced way of life.

 Come by yourself, or bring your entire family.
 Experience a number of events and festivities that Benton organizations sponsor.
 Check our calendar of upcoming events–and don’t forget our Labor Day weekend celebration.

 Labor Day Weekend

 Benton is the place to be on Labor Day weekend.
 The town virtually overflows with people, as families and friends return home for a weekend full of good times and Labor Day traditions.

 The weekend typically kicks off with Saturday’s Alumni and Friends Golf Tournament at Cole Acres.
 The town’s museums, filled with historical and educational memorabilia, are all open; the Fever River Puppeteers perform; and the Alumni Banquet is held in the evening.